CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

           Prints the first output file for the target relative to the root build directory.

-  --default-toolchain
-      Normally wildcard targets are matched in all toolchains.
-This switch makes wildcard labels with no explicit toolchain reference only match targets in the default toolchain.

-      Non-wildcard inputs with no explicit toolchain specification will always match only a target in the default toolchain if one exists.

   -q
      Quiet.
 If nothing matches, don't print any output.
 Without this option, if there are no matches there will be an informational message printed which might interfere with scripts processing the output.
   --testonly=(true|false)
       Restrict outputs to targets with the testonly flag set accordingly.
 When unspecified, the target's testonly flags are